marcosbermejo/itunesweb/README.md

 ## Class-styled components

-There is no special reason to use Class-styled components, Since I'm used to ReactJS, I feel more confortable with this sytax.
+There is no special reason to use Class-styled components.
+Since I'm used to ReactJS, I feel more confortable with this sytax.
 I also like to use decorators.

 ## useSWRV